Painters

 Primary sources

-1. Jan William Drnek and T. Berger.
-Alfons Mucha: The Slav Epic—Technological and Restoration Survey, 2016 [archival].
-Technical survey published in conjunction with the National Gallery in Prague conservation project.
-The primary modern source for the tempera-grassa medium, the chalk ground specification, the broken-color optical-mixing technique, and the 1921 transition to oil painting for the later canvases.
+1. Jan William Drnek and T. Berger, Alfons Mucha: The Slav Epic — Technological and Restoration Survey, 2016.
+Technical survey published with the National Gallery in Prague conservation project.
+Primary modern source for the tempera-grassa medium, chalk ground specification, broken-color optical-mixing technique, and the 1921 transition to oil for the later canvases.

-2. Mucha Trust Collection Archive [archival].
-The principal Mucha family archive, established by his grandson John Mucha.
-Holds his photographic reference material, preparatory drawings, pastels, letters, and the written technical and philosophical notes. [link]
+2. Mucha Trust Collection Archive.
+Principal Mucha family archive established by his grandson John Mucha.
+Holds photographic reference material, preparatory drawings, pastels, letters, and written technical and philosophical notes. [link]

-3. Jiří Mucha.
-Alphonse Maria Mucha: His Life and Art, 1966 [biography].
-The biography by Mucha's son.
-Written with direct access to the family archive and based on personal memory of the Zbiroh studio years.
-The principal narrative source for the working life, with particular depth on the Slav Epic decades.
+3. Jiří Mucha, Alphonse Maria Mucha: His Life and Art, 1966.
+Biography by Mucha's son.
+Direct access to the family archive and personal memory of the Zbiroh studio years.